Balanced Headphones Guide

 How Do I Get My Headphones Recabled and Ready for Balanced Drive?

-The Sennheiser HD800S can be quickly re-cabled for balanced drive using the Cardas Balanced Cable for HD800.
-If you own Sennheiser HD600/HD650 or AKG headphones, aftermarket balanced cabling is available for those cans.
+If you own Sennheiser HD 800S, 600/HD650 or AKG headphones, aftermarket balanced cabling is available.
 Audeze, Mr. Speakers, Oppo and HiFiMAN planar magnetic headphones also have detachable cables allowing for easy cord upgrading.

 Why Don't All Headphones Come in Balanced Models?